 A person commits a hit and run offense when they leave the scene of an accident without stopping and exchanging information with the other driver involved in the collision.
-Severity may depend on numerous factors including whether there was severe injury or death, if the party at-fault knew they had caused an accident, or whether there was extensive property damages.
-Victims of this type of accident deserve to receive compensation for damages.
+Severity may depend on numerous factors, including whether there was severe injury or death, if the party at-fault knew they had caused an accident, or whether there were extensive property damages.
+Victims of this type of accident deserve to receive compensation for their many damages, losses, and setbacks.
 Fortunately, with the help of a professional attorney, they may be able to do just that.

-If you have suffered injuries due to a hit and run accident, be sure to schedule a consultation today.
+If you have suffered injuries in a hit and run accident, be sure to retain a dedicated vehicle collision attorney today.
 A St. Louis County hit and run lawyer could provide you with representation necessary for filing a solid and successful claim.

 Common Fact Patterns in a Hit and Run Case

 Hit and run accidents in St. Louis County happen for a variety of reasons.
 The most common reason a person runs from the scene of an accident is because they have a warrant out for their arrest, or they do not have auto insurance and are afraid of being personally liable for the crash.

 In other cases, the driver may have been unaware because they were incapacitated or under the influence of drugs.
 These types of hit and run accidents frequently occur in areas were involving a high density of street parking.
 A hit and run accident claimant could work with a knowledgeable St. Louis County attorney to determine the exact cause of their crash and pinpoint the best next steps.

 Unique Aspects of a Hit and Run Case